 In this blog, we’ll share how to make a business presentation that’s compelling, engaging, persuasive, and memorable.
 Feel free to skip ahead to our 12 tips or start creating your own business presentation with a professional template

 There are many different types of presentations and scenarios in which you could use one.
-For example, you might share a quarterly review with your team or c-suite, a sales presentation for a client, a pitch deck for potential investors, or onboarding video for a new hire.
+For example, you might share a quarterly review with your team or c-suite, a sales presentation for a client, sales follow-up, a pitch deck for potential investors, or onboarding video for a new hire.
 In all of these situations, a business presentation can help to make your appeal stronger, more memorable, and more professional.
 In short, business presentations allow you to communicate important information and ideas in a way that will be remembered.

 When creating a business presentation, it’s important to keep the desired action in mind.
 Are you presenting to inform someone about a topic?
 Maybe you are trying to persuade your boss to reallocate funds to your team, or maybe you are trying to demonstrate how to use a product or new software.
 These break down into three general types of business presentations: